Among all of the phone plans out there, you may have heard of the only wireless provider with a certified day of the week: T-Mobile Tuesdays.

 Can Non-T-Mobile Customers Take Advantage of the Deals?

-Because the purpose of T-Mobile Tuesdays is to “thank the customer,” you have to be a T-Mobile subscriber to take advantage of most of the promotions.
+Because the purpose of T-Mobile Tuesdays is to “thank the customer,” you have to be a T-Mobile subscriber to take advantage of most of the promotions — but there are a few exceptions.

-Here’s what T-Mobile says on its website: “During the entry period, typically beginning Tuesday at 5 a.m.
-ET, any non-customer who is eligible can visit amoe.t-mobiletuesdays.com and follow the instructions to register and enter for a chance to win prizes from T-Mobile and our select partners.”
+Here’s what T-Mobile says on its website: “During the entry period beginning each Tuesday at 5 a.m.
+ET through Wednesday at 4:59 a.m.
+ET, anyone who is eligible can enter to win prizes through the Alternate Method of Entry available on the non-customer T-Mobile Tuesdays website: https://amoe.t-mobiletuesdays.com.”

 What Types of Deals Are Offered on T-Mobile Tuesdays?

-T-Mobile Tuesdays typically offer five types of deals, with two of them being freebie and the rest usually just discounts.
-Here are some examples of what is typically offered:
+T-Mobile Tuesdays typically offers five types of deals, with two of them being freebies and the rest usually just discounts.
+Here are some examples of what has been offered:

 Most weeks you’ll find at least one free food offer on the app.
-For example, there was a free Burger King Whopper deal one week, no purchase necessary.
-I did have to download the BK app and register.
+For example, there is usually a free Burger King Whopper deal, no purchase necessary.
+To get my Whopper, I had to download the BK app and register.

 On any particular Tuesday, the company will offer free T-Mobile merchandise for 24 hours.
 Of course, the free stuff goes fast!

-Yes, you can save money with the T-Mobile app, but there are some caveats.
-You’ll have to give up some of your personal information.
+If you’re wondering if you can save money with the T-Mobile app, the truth is that you can, but there are some caveats.
+To get some deals, you’ll have to give up some of your personal information to third-party websites.

 There’s also the question as to whether these are quality deals.
-A free taco every week is indeed a free meal, but the restaurant is betting on the foot traffic and the chance to upsell you when you go to pick up your order.
+A free burger is indeed a free meal, but the restaurant is betting on the foot traffic and the chance to upsell you when you go to pick up your order.